 We like different clay options for different ideas.
 For the colorful creations that air dry, we like a poly/clay.
 Because we do not have access to a kiln, and few people do, we like a modeling clay that air dries and is paintable.
 Crayola’s white clay is perfect!

-Children's books on forms
+Children's books on forms and sculpture

 #11 Oil Pastels